 For two wars, U Minh Thuong was used by the Vietnamese resistance fighters as a military base.
 The increase of fighting began to wear on land that had already been altered by housing and cultivation.
 In an effort to preserve the habitat that remained, the Vietnamese government intensified its conservation efforts throughout the country starting in the 1980s.

 In 2002, U Minh Thuong received regional acclaim when it became a national park.
-In the decades that followed, its reputation grew, and today, it’s known as one of the last primary landscapes of the Mekong Delta region.
+In the decades that followed, its reputation grew, and today, it’s known as one of the last primary landscapes of the Mekong Delta Region.
 With conservation efforts effectively protecting the park’s core area, this is one of the only places in the world where visitors can view an intact freshwater wetland habitat.

 Following the development of U Minh Thuong, U Minh Ha was established in 2006 to protect the lower wetland habitats.
-Similar to U Minh Thuong, the difference between the two national parks are the landscapes.
+Similar to U Minh Thuong, the difference between the two national parks is the landscapes.
 U Minh Thuong features more forested wetland areas, meanwhile, U Minh Ha is more open with multiple rivers feeding into the natural habitat.